HomeSEOThe "Redirect Chain" Performance Hit: Cleanup Strategies

 Quick Tip: Use your CDN’s testing tools to verify redirect behavior before deploying to production.
 Most CDN providers offer staging environments or URL-specific testing that lets you validate redirect chains without affecting live traffic.

-Write SQL queries to identify chains programmatically.
+Write SQL queries to find chains programmatically.
 A query like SELECT r1.source, r1.destination, r2.destination FROM redirects r1 JOIN redirects r2 ON r1.destination = r2.source reveals two-hop chains.
 Add another JOIN to find three-hop chains, and so on.

-Testing and Validation Protocols
+Testing and validation protocols

 Automate validation using cURL in a bash script: